midwayjs/pandora/docs/source/en/base/procfile_mode.md

 >

-## Where should I put procfile. js ?
+## Where should I put the procfile.js ?

-The Pandora.js looks for 'procfile.js' within the following locations:
+The Pandora.js looks for `procfile.js` within the following locations:

 * ${appDir}/procfile.js